A Call To Action – What Can We DO?

 The open-source version of the book, The Impossibilities of the Circular Economy: Separating Aspirations from Reality is available for download at no cost.

-This week’s article is written by Laura Gibson, the Art Curator at the Center for Creative Leadership.
-It is a companion piece to her interview with Ren Washington, a Leadership Solutions Partner at the Center for Creative Leadership, on Innovating Leadership, Co-creating Our Future titled Art, Leadership… and the Art of Leadership which aired on November 29, 2022.
+Laura Gibson, the Art Curator at the Center for Creative Leadership provided the following article as a companion piece to her podcast with Ren Washington, a Leadership Solutions Partner at the Center for Creative Leadership, Art, Leadership… and the Art of Leadership

 Whether on vacation or in professional development, at an office building or a home office, we intrinsically know that our experiences are shaped by our environment.
 What we don’t often realize, however, is exactly how that plays out.
 We rarely take the time to ask, what about our environment makes us comfortable?
 Uneasy?
 Relaxed?
 Tense?
 Things like the chair we sit in, the temperature of the room, and even the art on the walls can shape our sense of time and experience in a particular space.